Are you passionate about helping people and making their special occasions memorable? Then a career as a marriage celebration could be right for you.

 To become a celebrant for weddings and perform related services in Australia, you must complete Certificate IV in Celebrancy and pass an interview assessing your knowledge of marriage laws.

-This blog discusses the job profile, personal and educational requirements, and salary of a celebrant, along with the necessary steps to pursue this career in Australia.
+This blog discusses the job profile, personal and educational requirements, courses, and salary of a marriage or wedding celebrant, along with the necessary steps to pursue this career in Australia.

 1. What Is Celebrancy?